oskarhs/AutoHist.jl/docs/src/index.md

 The AutoHist.jl package makes it easy to construct both regular and irregular histograms automatically based on a given one-dimensional sample.
 It currently supports 7 different methods for irregular histograms and 12 criteria for regular histograms from the statistical literature.
 In addition, the package provides a number of convenience functions for automatic histograms, such as methods for evaluating the histogram probability density function or identifying the location of modes.

 ## Quick Start
-The two main functions exported by this package are `fit`, `histogram_irregular` and `histogram_regular`, which constructs an irregular or regular histogram with automatic selection of the number of bins based on the sample.
-The following example shows how to compute and display a regular and an irregular histogram, with an automatic selection of the number of bins.
+The three main functions exported by this package are [`fit`](@ref), [`histogram_irregular`](@ref) and [`histogram_regular`](@ref), which constructs an irregular or regular histogram with automatic selection of the number of bins based on the sample.
+The following example shows how to compute and display an irregular and a regular histogram, with an automatic selection of the number of bins.

 ```@example index; continued=true
 using AutoHist, Random, Distributions